If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 - depression or mood changes*

-- changes in certain blood cells, such as decreased platelet levels (blood cells that help blood clot)
+- changes in certain blood cells, such as decreased level of platelets (cells that help blood clot)

 - liver damage*